isomerpages/sndgo-corp/_community/Showcases/Smart Nation Builder.md

 As we move towards greater digitalisation, more efforts must be made to make our digital services inclusive and accessible for everyone.
 The Smart Nation Builder will provide a continuing platform to take in citizens’ input and feedback for better digital government products.

-The Smart Nation Builder consist of three zones - "Explore", "Engage" and "Enjoy".
+The Smart Nation Builder consist of three zones:
+* Explore
+* Engage
+* Enjoy

 ![Alt text for image on Isomer site](/images/community/builder/Smart_Nation_Builder_02.jpeg)